UK City of Culture 2021: The 8 Best Free Exhibitions To Visit

 This exhibition is perfect for those who are into textiles, or for those who just want a nice relaxing visit to Blue Door Gallery.

-We’d thoroughly recommend!
+We’d thoroughly recommend it!
 Click here for more information and tickets.

 6. Lunchtime Organ Music With Mark Swinton